Both Hands Assessment (BoHA) Training Course

 The course consists of 2 stages

-- 5 day ‘workshops’ covering: underpinning constructs of the BoHA, test administration, scoring of infants from video recordings
+- 2.5 days of ‘workshops’ covering: underpinning constructs of the BoHA, test administration, scoring of infants from video recordings

 - Post-workshop certification process where participants are required to achieve satisfactory scoring of a number of children, some of which are provided by videos, and two from self-produced BoHA play sessions.